Vasyl-Bodnar/fortea/README.md

 Currently Array and Definitions are reserved for 256 and 1792 bytes respectively, which is 32 local variables and 224 definitions.

+Strings are references to file.
+Printing them with printf utilizes the fact that they end with `"` which can be replaced by null.
+At the moment with minimal checking, this can be abused.